oliver-oloughlin/deno_surreal/README.md

 # deno_surreal

+Simple library for querying a SurrealDB database

+This library has no dependencies

 **Disclaimer!
-This is a simple library for quering a SurrealDB database, it is not meant to be a replacement or contender to any official tools/libraries.
+This project is not meant to be a replacement or contender to any official tools/libraries.
 It is not stable, and exists merely because I wanted to do a small project involving SurrealDB.**

 For documentation on SurrealDB go to the official [SurrealDB Website](https://surrealdb.com)